Zubarah: 1783 Bani Utbah invasion of Bahrain

-A quarrel arose in 1782 between the inhabitants of Zubarah and Persian-ruled Bahrain.
-Zubarah natives traveled to Bahrain to buy some wood, but an altercation broke out and in the chaos an Utub sheikh's slave was killed.
-The Utub and other Arab tribes retaliated on 9 September by plundering and destroying Manama.
-A battle was also fought on land between the Persians and the Arab tribes, in which both sides suffered casualties.
-The Zubarans returned to the mainland after three days with a seized Persian gallivat that had been used to collect annual treaty.
-On 1 October 1782, Ali Murad Khan ordered the sheikh of Bahrain to prepare a counter-attack against Zubarah and sent him reinforcements from the Persian mainland.
+With the support of fellow Utub tribes, they launched an assault on Bahrain on 9 September 1782, plundering and destroying the town of Manama.
+A brief land battle ensued between the Arab tribes and Persian defenders, in which both sides suffered casualties.
+The people of Zubarah returned to the mainland after three days with a seized Persian gallivat that had been used to collect the annual treaty.
+On 1 October, the Persian governor of Shiraz, Ali Murad Khan, ordered Nasr Al-Madhkur to launch a full-scale counterattack against Zubarah and sent him reinforcements from the Persian mainland.
+Approximately 2,000 Persian troops were dispatched, and by December 1782, they began preparations for a landing on the Qatari coast.